 Design portfolios have long been used by graphic designers and photographers to display the results of their work.
-But what about UXers?
+But what about UX portfolios?
+Do UXers need them?

 We work in a world of field recordings, paper scribblings and Excel spreadsheets.
 We design for good experiences and thus have critical input into the end results, but we don’t necessarily create the final visuals.